-Academic Policies & Procedures Financial Obligation of the Student
+Academic Policies & Procedures

+Financial Obligation of the Student

-Grade reports, transcripts, degrees/certificates, or other academic record information may be withheld from students who are in default on financial obligations.
+Degrees/certificates, or other academic record information may be withheld from students who are in default on financial obligations.
 In such a case, students maintain the right to inspect and review their records.
 Information will only be released once the student's account has been cleared.